 Overview

-We will create a test network of EC2 instances and install Tenable Nessus in order to scan the network for any vulnerabilities.
-We will later create a Terraform script to automate the creation of the lab for easy access.
+We will create a test network of EC2 instances with Linux and Windows operating systems and install Tenable Nessus in order to scan the network for any vulnerabilities.

 Prerequisites

-For this project, we will using AWS as our cloud provider while using terraform to create the instances.
-High level knowledge of cloud, networking, as well as Terraform is required.
+For this project, we will using AWS as our cloud provider to create the instances.
+High level knowledge of cloud and networking are required.

 In the AWS console, navigate to EC2 and select ‘Launch instances’: